lfinazzi/SiPM-simulation-and-measurement-comparison/README.md

   3. Charge,
   4. label ("P" for primary, "CT1" for CT of primary, "CT2" for crosstalk of crosstalk or "AP" for afterpulsing).

-Currently, the code can plot the finger spectrum (using charge values) of the data and simulation in the same plot.
+The code can plot the finger spectrum (using charge values) of the data and simulation in the same plot for direct comparison.

 # TODO
   1. Implement a Minimizer class that takes a RealData object and a Simulation object and performs minimization on simulation parameters to find the optimal parameters that fit the measured data.